MediaComem/comem-archidep/subjects/git-branching/README.md

 If you do not specify a commit message with `-m`, Git will generate one for you and open the configured editor (Vim by default) for you to check and/or change the message.
-Type `:wq` to exit from Vim or `Ctrl-X` to exit from nano, and make the commit.
+Type `:wq` to exit from Vim or `Ctrl-X` to exit from nano, and to make the commit.

 #### The state after merging

-Finally, delete the branch:
+Finally, delete the `better-sub` branch:

 ```bash
 $> git branch -d better-sub